“Isn’t that what Raine does for you, Heather?” that little girl’s voice crackled behind my head, dripping darkness and acid. “Rescues you?”

 A tapeworm.
 A real parasite.
 That’s what it reminded me of.

 Evelyn sat bolt upright, eyes still closed, snorting out a terminated snore.
-Half in surprise and half in exhaustion, Felicity let go of the brass pyramid fell over on her backside.
+Half in surprise and half in exhaustion, Felicity let go of the brass pyramid and fell over on her backside.

 “Evee!
 Did it work?!”
 Twil pulled free of Praem – let go, I suspect.
 “Shit, is she … herself?”